Hydrocarbons Training: Effective Application of ITRC Guidance Documents

 The Hydrocarbons Training exposes participants to a theoretical but practical and realistic exercise that familiarizes participants more thoroughly with the contents of the three ITRC Guidance Documents (LNAPL, PVI, TPH).
 The training emphasizes all of the concerns that a petroleum release can present while addressing those concerns in a cost-effective and time-efficient manner.

 The Hydrocarbon Training is designed to be flexible in the format.
-This includes a virtual or in-person format with a 4-hour or 8-hour course options.
-ITRC expects most virtual classes will follow the 4-hour format.
+This includes a virtual or in-person format with a 3-hour, 4-hour, or 8-hour course options.
+ITRC expects most virtual classes will follow the 3-hour format.
 Each workshop will operate with a main classroom and multiple teams (breakout groups).

 Visit ITRC’s Upcoming Training page to find any upcoming in-person or virtual Hydrocarbons Training Courses.

 If you are an ITRC Hydrocarbons Trainer, please access the training materials at the Team Training Resources page.

 Hydrocarbons trainers are available to provide an in-person or virtual session for your organization, subject to trainer availability and/or travel funding.
 Contact [email protected] with any Hydrocarbons Training requests.